-Feature walls are perhaps the most popular space to use dark tile.
+Feature walls are perhaps the most popular space to use this tile.
 Even if only on a single wall, it’s enough to set the vibe for an entire space.

 For example, the dark stone-look feature wall in this shop creates a classic backdrop against which the colorful flowers pop.
 (Irregular hex tiles add an element of playfulness, too!)

-Here’s another dark tile feature wall, in a moody, sophisticated bedroom.
+Here’s another feature wall, in a moody, sophisticated bedroom.
 This glossy black tile, made to look like bubble wrap, turns this room into a cozy, cave-like sleeping quarter with a playful twist.